chikako-ishizuka/4DLangevin/README.md

 # 4D Langevin Fission Fragment Dataset

 Physical processes in nuclear fission are of research interest due to the complexity of the large amplitude collective motion in the compound nucleus.
 We have developed a four-dimensional (4D) Langevin model with the potential energy calculated using the deformed two-center Woods-Saxon (TCWS) potential and the Nilsson-type potential, including microscopic energy corrections following the Strutinsky method and BCS pairing (See details in [C. Ishizuka et al. Phys.
-Rev. C 96 (2017)](http://dx.doi.org/10.1080/00223131.2018.1467288)).
+Rev. C 96 (2017)](http://dx.doi.org/10.1080/00223131.2018.1467288)) to investigate fission fragments' characteristics.
 This repository contains datasets of yields and total kinetic energy (TKE) of fission fragment pairs from even-even compound nuclei from U up to Z=120 at 10 MeV excitation energy, calculated using the 4D Langevin model.
 We hope that this dataset can provide opportunities for researchers to benchmark fission fragment decay simulations, train machine learning models, or develop correlations to gain new insights into the physical processes in nuclear fission.

 ## About Dataset